-Out of uniform, it didn’t take me long to settle into the staple black and beige side of life.
+When out of uniform, it didn’t take me long to settle into the staple black and beige side of life.
 It seemed to me every other person was wearing a black.
 Also, I didn’t spend much time looking at myself in the mirror.
 Black was the safe option, no need to worry about the lack of colours to suit my complexion.

-What’s the Dress Code
+What’s the Dress Code?

 As an expat have you even had a fashion faux pas?
 How did relocating affect your fashion sense?
 I’d love to hear from you.

 Please comment below.